Mast Cell Activation Syndrome: Symptoms and Solutions

 Ehlers-Danlos Syndrome

 Mast cells are found in connective tissues throughout the body.
-Researchers have found that dysregulation of mast cells may play a role in Ehlers-Danlos Syndrome (EHS) (7).
+Researchers have found that dysregulation of mast cells may play a role in Ehlers-Danlos Syndrome (EDS) (7).

-EHS mostly affects the joints and skin.
-An unusually large range of joint movement (hypermobility) occurs in most forms of EHS.
+EDS mostly affects the joints and skin.
+An unusually large range of joint movement (hypermobility) occurs in most forms of EDS.
 Loose joints are unstable and prone to dislocation and chronic pain.
-Soft, velvety skin that is highly elastic, fragile, and bruises easily is also common.
-Bone, gastrointestinal, eye, and heart issues are also common with EHS.
+Soft, velvety skin that is highly elastic and fragile, and easily bruised, is also common.
+Bone, gastrointestinal, eye, and heart issues are also common with EDS.

 POTS